The Ugly Truth About Love

 She's hysterical.

-I did.
+We did.
 At 110 mph.

 Dear God and Baby Jesus.
 It would take more than a year for me to finally show her the door.